WHENet: Real-time Fine-Grained Estimation for Wide Range Head Pose: Our Method

 To prevent this, we define a {\em wrapped loss} (see Figure~\ref{fig:wrapped_loss}) that avoids this behavior.
 Rather than penalizing angle directly, it penalizes the minimal rotation angle that is needed to align each yaw prediction with its corresponding dataset annotation:

 The loss function $\mathcal{L}_{wrap}$ is plotted in Figure~\ref{fig:wrapped_loss} for the target value $\theta_{true}=150^\circ$ and compared with an MSE loss.
 In the range $(-30,180]$ the two are identical but diverge for angles $<-30^\circ$.
-As they diverge MSE increases rapidly but wrapped loss decreases as poses become more similar.
+As they diverge MSE increases rapidly but the wrapped loss decreases as poses become more similar.
+The wrapped loss is smooth \& differentiable everywhere except at a cusp $180^\circ$ from the ground-truth yaw.
+This does make training the network more difficult, we suspect this is due to the cusp occurring at maximal errors in yaw.

-This change is key to the method's performance in anterior views, demonstrated empirically in Figure~\ref{fig:wrapped_loss}.
+The wrapped loss is key to the method's performance in anterior views, demonstrated empirically in Figure~\ref{fig:wrapped_loss}.
 A MSE trained network predicts entirely incorrect head poses while our predictions are consistent with the images.
 Figure~\ref{fig:histo_combine} plots errors as a function of angles and shows average errors at large yaw are decreased by more than 50\%.

 In \cite{ranjan2017hyperface, ruiz2018fine} AlexNet and ResNet50 were used as backbones.
 These are quite large networks for a highly specialized task such as HPE.
 Since a focus of our method is to be mobile-friendly, we instead opted for a lighter backbone: EfficientNet-B0\cite{tan2019efficientnet}.
 EfficientNet-B0 is the baseline model of the EfficientNet family that incorporates Inverted Residual Blocks (from MobileNetV2\cite{sandler2018mobilenetv2}) to reduce the number of parameters while adding skip connections.